sfztools/beatbox-juce/docs/usage.md

 ---
-title: Basic usage
+title: "Basic usage"
-lang: en
+lang: "en"
 ---
 The usage is quite straightforward.
 Upon launching the application you have to select at least a beat description